 What is the purpose of issuing Land Bank bills?

-Land Bank bills (LLBs) are issued for the purpose of extending short-term financing to agricultural cooperatives or other special farmers' cooperatives formed under the Cooperatives Act 91 of 1981.
+Land Bank bills (LBBs) are issued for the purpose of extending short-term financing to agricultural cooperatives or other special farmers' cooperatives formed under the Cooperatives Act 91 of 1981.
 The cooperatives in turn use the funds to purchase agricultural products from farmers, as well as agricultural implements, equipment and other means of production from manufacturers and suppliers.
 The equipment is used by the farming community for the production of agricultural products.

 Why would a company that borrows short-term funds by issuing commercial paper bills be willing to make a secondary market in its own paper?